 Embrace Constraints: Let limitations guide you to creative solutions.
 There’s never enough time, money, people.
-That’s a good thing.
+And that’s a really good thing.
 Instead of freaking out about these constraints, embrace them.
 Let them guide you.
 Constraints induce focus and scopes your work, that is something that can end up becoming a real and distinctive advantage.
 Go constrain yourself!

 Its a problem when its a problem : Don’t waste time on problems you don’t have yet.
 E.g. don’t worry about scaling to 100,000 users.
 Just wing it.
 Don’t sweat stuff until you actually must.
 Don’t overbuild.
 Make decisions just in time.
 I decided to leave the words untouched since its written in a way that cannot have anything added nor taken away from it.